NASA Portal

 • Add new participants from your club

-• Change those assigned as the NSN Club Coordinators (you must have at least two and no more than four)
+• Change those assigned as the NSN Club Coordinators (you must have at least two)

-• Review events logged by your club members (Review Logged Events) and approve them for posting on the Find Events" listings.
+• Review events entered by your club members and approve them for scheduling on the Calendar

 Participants and NSN Club Coordinators can: